 Springfield is a relatively large city located in the state of Missouri.
 With a population of 166,808 people and 53 constituent neighborhoods, Springfield is the third largest community in Missouri.

-The overall education level of Springfield is somewhat higher than in the average US city of 21.84%: 26.59% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Springfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.20% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Springfield in 2010 was $20,540, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,160 for a family of four.
+The per capita income in Springfield in 2010 was $21,075, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,300 for a family of four.
+However, Springfield contains both very wealthy and poor people as well.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Chinese.